hlship/upto-speed-with-clojure/README.md

 # upto-speed-with-clojure

-Example code fro Upto Speed With Clojure Slidedeck
+Example code from *Upto Speed With Clojure* Slidedeck